RAM Energy Announcement

 Robin Hood Energy, our supply license partner, have recently announced that they’ve agreed a sale of their business to British Gas.
 Please see the announcement for more details

-What is the Warm Home Discount scheme and do I qualify for it?
+What is the Warm Home Discount scheme and how do I qualify for it?

 How does the Warm Home Discount Scheme work?

-The scheme means that, if you’re getting Pension Credit or are a low-income household, you could qualify for a one-off discount of £140 on your electricity bill, usually made between October and March.
-This doesn’t affect your Cold Weather Payment or Winter Fuel Payment.
+The scheme means that, if you are getting the Guarantee Credit element of Pension Credit, you could qualify for a one-off discount of £140 on your electricity bill, usually made between October and March.
+This does not affect your Cold Weather Payment or Winter Fuel Payment.

-Bear in mind that you can’t use your discount for the following:
+Bear in mind that you can not use your discount for the following:

 - To pay a debt with a previous landlord or supplier, only your current one.

 - For more than three types of deductions (gas, water and rent for example) to pay a debt you owe.
-You can have more than three deductions if they’re towards current bills.
+You can have more than three deductions if they are towards current bills.

-We recommend that you visit the government Warm Home Discount website for further information on this scheme and to find out if you’re eligible.
+We recommend that you visit the government Warm Home Discount website for further information on this scheme and to find out if you are eligible.